High Availability and Disaster Recovery

 XDCR can perform unidirectional or bidirectional replication and supports spoke, circular, or star topologies of one-to-one, one-to-many or many-to-one clusters.
 For example, administrators can push from a central data center out to multiple data centers, aggregate data from multiple clusters to a central cluster, or make multiple data centers each function as masters.
 XDCR can also be used to synchronize a development or analytics cluster.
 Finally, XDCR is currently used to keep an Elasticsearch or SolR cluster updated for full-text indexing requirements.

 For more information about managing XDCR and tuning XDCR performance, see Cross Datacenter Replication (XDCR) in the Administration guide.

 Backups protect against worst-case disaster situations and logical data corruption, such as an administrator accidentally deleting a bucket or a bug in the application.
 Backups can also be used to copy buckets for development, test or staging purposes.
 Couchbase Server supports zero-downtime backups and restores.
 Backups can be full, differential or cumulative, and Couchbase Server can restore any point to any bucket or topology.

 Application design can also help improve resilience in the face of temporary or more permanent interruptions in node availability.
-For example, applications can be programmed to read from replicas, with timeouts set as low as 5 milliseconds.
-Similarly writes can be queued within the application to be retried once the node has been failed over.
+For example, applications can be programmed to read from replicas and to automatically retry writes on alternate nodes, with timeouts set as low as 5 milliseconds.
 When using XDCR, an application can write to any cluster in a master-master replication scheme and the changes will be replicated to the other clusters.